EunchongKim/github.io/README.md

 # Lists of Key Projects

 This repo is about the projects what I drive.
-There are three main sources of them: Course works, final thesis and previous working experience.
-The course works are generally based on Java and C. The paper based on the final project called 'Fitness Video Recommendation' was ACCEPTED by the HealthRecSys '18 ([Health RecSys 2018]).
-The details of the project in the previous company cannot be revealed in the public area because of a confidential reason, but it could be checked in the official website (https://pico.me/home/) and the whole structure design paper what I made at the end of this page.
+There are three main sources of them: Previous working experience, final thesis and course works in Master degree.
+The paper based on the final project called 'Fitness Video Recommendation' was ACCEPTED by the HealthRecSys '18 ([Health RecSys 2018]).
+The details of the project in the previous company cannot be revealed in the public area because of a confidential reason, but it could be checked in the official website (https://pico.me/home/) and the whole architecture design paper what I made.

 ## Table of Contents
 * [Commercial Search Engine](#commercial-search-engine)